Expanding Trademark Coverage: Can Classes or designated goods/services be added later?

 Summary

-If you file a trademark application only for your specific product at the time of application, you will need to register an additional trademark when you later expand your product line.
+If you file a trademark application limited only to specific products of your company at the time of filing, you may later need to obtain additional trademark registrations when expanding your product line.

 supervisor